Mmark94/Mmark94/README.md

 ### Hi there, I'm Marco 👋

-#### I am PhD stundent in Synthetic Biology and Bioinformatics
+#### I got a PhD in Synthetic Biology and Bioinformatics at the University of Manchester
-My interests are: Evolutionary Biology, Synthetic Biology, Systems Biology, Machine Learning, Math, Chaos Theory, Fractals
+My interests are: Evolutionary Biology, Synthetic Biology, Systems Biology, Bioinformatics, Machine Learning, Math, Chaos Theory, Chess.

 Skills: Python / Bash / R / perl